jerrychangusa/APCSA/codelab.md

 Add a for loop to the main method to ensure that 30 turns can be played.
 Remember to print the turn number before each turn.

 ## Checkpoint 8: Determine Winner
 Within the for loop, check the life points for each player.
-If any life points are lost, be sure to reset that player's energy points before the next turn.
+If any life points are lost, be sure to reset that player's energy points to 0 before the next turn.

 If any player loses all of their life points, declare the other player the winner and end the game.